cbolt6/Hadvice/DESIGN.md

 ---

 ### 3. **Data Filtering and Advice of the Day**
+- Ranking: Filtered posts are ranked by net value, ensuring the most engaging advice appears at the top.
+Filtering happens first, followed by sorting.
 - Posts are filtered based on their timestamps using Python’s `datetime` module.
 - "Advice of the Day" is calculated by identifying the post with the highest upvotes in the past 24 hours:
     ```python